 3D printing and designing – part 2 of 2 - a Dutch lawyer explains

-Last week we identified hypothetical company ‘3DWorx’ as Dutch and their client to be Dutch as well.
+Last time we identified hypothetical company ‘3DWorx’ as Dutch and their client to be Dutch as well.
 In order to answer the next question: “Can 3DWorx use this design for others”, we need to have a look at what it is that the client is going to use 3DWorx’s design for.

 If the answer is: “I am a manufacturer of fidget spinners”, then 3DWorx has no intellectual property rights: Fidget&Co is the (hypothetical) designer of the design (since there is mass production for trade) and therefore, the copyright holder as well.